kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/fubumvc-validation-and-re-hydrating-the-view.md

 ---
 title: FubuMVC, Validation, and Re-Hydrating the View
 published: February 12, 2012
-tags:
+tags: [fubumvc, validation, web]
 ---

 Last week, I started experimenting with FubuMVC.
 About two months ago, I met three of the Fubu guys down in Austin and they sparked my curiosity about [FubuMVC].
-Last month I took [Udi Dahan’s excellent SOA course][SOA Course] and asked him about FubuMVC in light of his views on SOA.
+Last month I took [Udi Dahan's excellent SOA course][SOA Course] and asked him about FubuMVC in light of his views on SOA.
 His response was to challenge me to give FubuMVC a try and find out.

 I started working my way through the beginner material on FubuMVC when I struck upon an issue present in any web framework: when you POST data and hit a problem, how do you re-hydrate the view with the data the user entered and show the user about what went wrong.